Zhaph/hobbit/README.md

 [Overview]: #overview

 __What's this?__

+Based on the original work from [The Hobbit SBG][] this repo covers the 2018 re-release as Middle-earth Strategy Battle Game.

 BSData organisation created this project.
 It's GitHub repository of datafiles.
 Maintained by community, in no way endorsed by BattleScribe.
 If you want